mrun0205/IFCB_FieldGuide/README.md

 - Logging into the IFCB when using modem: VNC only requires the IP address (WAN/LAN) and serial number password to log in.

   - LAN connection: When connected directly to the MP70 using wired/wireless connection.
-Use local IP address 192.168.13.xxx to connect to the IFCB over Remote Desktop/VNC  (setting up the IP address for IFCBs is detailed in section 4.2).
+Use local IP address 192.168.13.xxx to connect to the IFCB over Remote Desktop/VNC  (setting up the IP address for IFCBs is detailed in earlier section).

   - WAN connection: When not connected to the MP70 locally or when you are remote to the site of the MP70, connect using remote desktop/VNC with the IP address associated with SIM card used in Modem with port number assigned to IFCB, e.g. 166.xxx.xx.42:(IFCB external port number).